 15.5 All of the information and notifications related to this agreement addressed to the other party must be delivered in writing (i) as a registered letter in which case the notification is considered to have been received by the other party within seven (7) days after it has been posted, (ii) as an express letter in which case the notification is considered to have been received by the other party within two (2) days after it has been posted, (iii) by email in which case the notification is considered to have been received by the other party at the time it has been sent, or (iv) by including a notification in connection with the Software.
 Notifications must be addressed to an official registered address or another recorded address.

-16 SPECIAL TERMS OF PROCOUNTOR SOFTWARE
+16. SPECIAL TERMS AND CONDITIONS OF THE PROCOUNTOR SOFTWARE

 16.3 At the Customer’s request, the Supplier can create a new username or a password for the Main user.
 If it is considered necessary due to data security reasons, the Supplier can at any time request the Customer to change one or several passwords of their Users, or if necessary, close one or several usernames temporarily, or otherwise prevent the use of the Software that threatens data security.
 The Supplier and the Customer can agree separately on the use of another personal or company-specific identifier or certificate.

 16.4 The user rights of the Main user enable adding new users to the service.
 The Software may only be used by assigned Users that have been added to the service by the Main user.
 The Main user can create new Users within the terms of this agreement and specify the extent of their user rights according to set limits.
 The user right is personal and only applies to the assigned User.
 The Customer agrees to specify assigned Users to the extent currently requested by the Supplier.
-The Supplier can also check the Customer’s assigned Users from the Software or a database at any time.
+The Supplier may also check the Customer’s assigned Users from the Software or a database at any time.

 16.6 Unless otherwise agreed in writing, at the end of the contracting relationship, the Customer may save Information the Customer has saved in the Software before the contracting relationship will be terminated.
 If requested, the Supplier will deliver Information saved by the Customer in the Service in a commonly used electronic format.
 The Supplier may charge a fee for collecting, processing and disclosing data according to the Price List.
-The Supplier’s obligation to store Information saved in the Service by the Customer shall end after three (3) months from the termination of the agreement.
+The Supplier’s obligation to store Information saved in the Service by the Customer ends after three (3) months from the termination of the agreement.
 Regardless of the termination of the contractual relationship, the Supplier may store files, documents or their copies considered necessary for a justified reason in accordance with the terms and conditions of data protection agreed in section 4.

 17.2 The Accounting Office must reliably verify the account access and signature rights of the Customer’s representative.
 A signed order form must be submitted to the Supplier.
 The Supplier may reject an order, if necessary.

-17.8 The Accounting Office sets up each new customer in the resold Software.
+17.8 The Accounting office sets up each new customer in the Software.
 For Procountor Ledger software, Customers are directly in the production use, and for Procountor Financials software, the Supplier transfers the Customer to the production use after processing the Customer’s order.
-The Accounting Office must ensure that the necessary bank connection authorization has been signed and sent to the bank and that the Customer’s main user can access the resold Software.
+The Accounting Office must ensure that the necessary bank connection authorization has been signed and sent to the bank and that the Customer’s main user can access the Software.

-17.12 The Supplier shall grant the Accounting Office the right, but not an exclusive right, to the use of the Finago, Tikon or Procountor trademarks.
+17.12 The Supplier grants the Accounting Office the right, but not an exclusive right, to the use the Finago, Tikon or Procountor trademarks.
 These rights only apply to marketing, presentation and training procedures as specified in this agreement and are valid only during the validity of this agreement.
 Each trademark must be used according to instructions provided by the Supplier or the method of use must be separately agreed.
 The use of the trademark must not be misleading, and it must be mentioned that the trademark belongs to the Supplier whenever it is used.

 17.13 The Accounting Office agrees not to register anywhere a trademark or a service trademark, business name, Internet domain, or any other right, name, or brand that can registered that could be mixed up with one of the Supplier’s trademarks.

-17.14 Copyrights and trademarks and any confidential information related to the resold Software belong to the Supplier or third parties.
+17.14 Copyrights and trademarks and any confidential information related to the Software belong to the Supplier or third parties.
 No intellectual property rights are transferred to the Accounting Office with this Agreement.
 The Accounting Office agrees not to remove trademarks or the Supplier’s logo or other company identifiers from the Software and marketing or training material or the Supplier’s other materials or documents.

 17.16 The Accounting Office must notify the Supplier immediately of any violations to the Supplier’s rights that they observe.

-17.17 The Supplier will not be responsible for any commitments or promises made by the Accounting Office related to the content, delivery, or use of the resold Software apart from what is stated in this agreement or the standard customer agreement and its appendices.
+17.17 The Supplier will not be responsible for any commitments or promises made by the Accounting Office related to the content, delivery, or use of the Software apart from what is stated in this agreement or the standard customer agreement and its appendices.

 18 SPECIAL TERMS FOR ON-PREMISES SOFTWARE